JP Morgan lifts Harmony Gold Mining Company Limited [HMY] price estimate. Who else is bullish?

 Representatives from participating companies based in Australia, China, Germany, Finland, Netherlands, South Africa and the UK presented their equity stories and answered audience questions.
 The presentations are targeted to all types of investors as well as analysts interested in non-US companies.

-Harmony Gold Mining Company Limited represents 599.00 million in outstanding shares, while the company has a total market value of $2.85 billion with the latest information.
-HMY stock price has been found in the range of $4.806 to $5.03.
+The results of the trading session contributed to over 8504346 shares changing hands.
+Over the past one week, the price volatility of Harmony Gold Mining Company Limited stands at 4.71% while the volatility over the past one month is 4.24%.

-If compared to the average trading volume of 5.46M shares, HMY reached a trading volume of 7290343 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for HMY stock reached $3.24 billion, with 599.00 million shares outstanding and 432.93 million shares in the current float.
+Compared to the average trading volume of 5.57M shares, HMY reached a trading volume of 8504346 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for HMY shares is $3.90 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on HMY stock is a recommendation set at 4.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.